-If would like a longer tail for your dinosaur, you can cut the remaining balloon (tail) away and tie it off.
+If you would like a long tail for your dinosaur, you can cut the remaining balloon (tail) away and tie it off.
 Get a second balloon, inflate it, and use this to form a tail.
 Again, if you are going for a Stegosaurus look, you'll want a tail with a "spike," which you can make from two small pinch twists and use a basic twist at the end.
 Cut away the remaining balloon.

 If you like, you can use a tulip twist to make something of a mouth on the dinosaur’s head.
 If you like the look as is, the extra step is probably not worth the effort.
-However, a tulip twist makes for a distinct neck that lacks the look of a smooth transition from a head to neck on the dinosaur.
+However, a tulip twist makes for a distinct neck that lacks the look of a smooth transition from a head to a neck on the dinosaur.

 Among the dinosaur balloon animals taught here, the brontosaurus or apatosaurus style dinosaur is the easiest and fastest version to make.

 If you have lots of kids at a party and lots of balloons to make, you'll want to go with the brontosaurus balloon.
 Also, this balloon animal only requires a single balloon whereas most of the other dinosaur balloons require two balloons.
 It's the fastest to make and by saving the time of inflating a second balloon, you can construct more balloons for more kids.

 If you're working balloons at an event, you always have to gauge the size of the crowd and how many balloon animals you will have to make, and balance your estimate with the complexity of the balloons that you can reasonably make in the set time.
 To be successful at an event, it's imperative that you try to make balloons for as many kids as you can while keeping up the quality.
 It's a balancing act that gets easier with experience.